srcmaxim/srcmaxim.github.io/content/posts/deploy-hugo-site-to-aws.md

 ---
-title: "How this blog was build"
+title: "Deploy Hugo site to AWS"
 date: 2020-09-06
 draft: false
 ---

-I've build this blog in about 1 day and I want to share with you the whole process.

-## Hugo is for static site generation

-[Hugo](https://gohugo.io/) is a static site generator.
+[Hugo](https://gohugo.io/) is a fast and modern static site generator written in Go.
+It builds pages in under a second.
+And there are no dependencies to install.
+It seems like a good idea to use it as a base for a site.

-I tryed to use [Jekyll](https://jekyllrb.com/) but I have some issues with it.
+I tryed to use [Jekyll](https://jekyllrb.com/), but I have some issues with it.
-Hugo has no dependencies (you need to install Ruby and Gem plugins to run Jekyll).
+Using Jekyll isn't staringht forward, you need to install Ruby and Gem plugins and enshure right versioning.
+Themes for a site should be right versioned too.

-Hugo is fast (full CI/CD build last 1 minute) and also there was no versioning issue, so i chose it 😉.
+Hugo sites can be hosted anywhere, including Github Pages, AWS S3, AWS CloudFront or other CDNs.
+In this articale, I’d show you how to build Hugo static site and deploy it to S3 and CloudFront.

+## Step 1.
+Setup Hugo

-1. To install Hugo run `brew install hugo` if on MacOs or `choco install hugo -y` if on Windows.
+1. To install Hugo run `brew install hugo` or `choco install hugo` if you are on Windows.
-2. Create a new site `hugo new site example.com`.
+2. Create a new site with `hugo new site example.com`.
-3. Add a theme
+3. Hugo provides many awesome [themes](https://themes.gohugo.io/).
+To add a theme run

 ```bash
 $ cd example.com
 $ git init
 $ git submodule add https://github.com/budparr/gohugo-theme-ananke.git themes/ananke
 ```

-Then add theme to your `config.yml`:
+4. Then add theme to your `config.yml`:

 ```bash
 $ echo 'theme: "ananke"' >> config.yml
 ```

-4. Add some content `hugo new posts/my-first-post.md`.
+5. Add some content with `hugo new posts/my-first-post.md`.

-Edit it like this:
+And edit it like this:

 ```markdown
 ---